 The Volkswagen up! has better predicted residual values than either of its cousins, the Skoda Citigo and SEAT Mii.
 It’s predicted to keep more than 50 per cent of its value over three years partly thanks to the cachet of that VW badge on the front.

 Despite its small size, the up! is a distinctive city car with its large Volkswagen badges, stubby nose and big windows.
 There's a wide range of colours and alloy wheels available, so the scope for personalisation is fairly wide.
 The shiny black glass tailgate contributes to the car's funky, futuristic look, too.

-The little Volkswagen scored 89 per cent for adult occupant safety, and 86 per cent in the safety assist category.
-It's a disappointment that Volkswagen doesn't give the entry-level Take up! models ESP as standard, but all versions come with driver and passenger airbags in addition to Isofix, ABS and seat belt reminders.
+The Volkswagen up! is one of the safest city cars on the market thanks to its five-star crash test rating from Euro NCAP.
+It scored 89 per cent for adult occupant safety, and 86 per cent in the safety assist category.
+It's a disappointment that Volkswagen doesn't give the entry-level Take up! models ESP stability control as standard, but all versions come with driver and passenger airbags in addition to Isofix child seat attachments, anti-lock brakes and seat belt reminders.

 The up! features a few clever safety systems including the optional City Emergency Braking system, which uses a laser to scan the road ahead and automatically applies the brakes if it senses an imminent collision.

 In terms of reliability, the Volkswagen up! finished 56th in our Driver Power 2015 customer satisfaction survey, which leaves it just outside the top quarter of 200 cars.
 It was voted third best for running costs, directly behind its sister model, the Skoda Citigo, so owners are clearly happy with its low bills.